someobserver/recurgence/README.md

 **Start anywhere that resonates**—recursive systems don't have beginnings or endings, just entry points.

-If you have any further questions about participatory reality, please direct them **[here](/architects/wheeler/)**.
+This repository is, and will always be, an epistemic work in progress.
+If you have any further questions about participatory reality, please direct them [here](/architects/wheeler/).

 ## The Recognition

 As you explore this material, pay close attention to your body.
+This is real talk from one observer to the next.

-When understanding suddenly shifts into a new configuration, your nervous system **cognizes** (perceives) the transition before conscious realization catches up.
+When understanding suddenly shifts into a new configuration, your nervous system **cognizes** (perceives) the transition before your high-level, conscious realization catches up.
 This has been documented time and again in human experience.

-What researchers call [frisson](/explanations/f/frisson/) arrives as goosebumps, tingling, pressure, or warmth.
-That's your body's intelligence processing: meaning is metabolizing.
-Your mind/cognition just hasn't **<small><small>re</small></small>cognized** it yet.
+What researchers call [frisson](/explanations/f/frisson/) arrives as goosebumps, tingling, emotional pressure behind the eyes, or warmth/tingling at the top of your head.
+That's your body's own intelligence processing, metabolizing something meaningful you haven't brought into focus.

+Your cognition (mind) hasn't **<small><small>re</small></small>cognized** it yet.

-If you're not used to expecting these sensations, they can be startling.
+If you're not used to expecting frisson, it can be startling.
 That's completely normal.

-**That felt sense is data.** Pattern recognition happens at levels deeper than deliberate thought.
-The same brain that does your thinking, does your feeling.
+**That felt sense is detected data.** Always listen to data.
+Pattern recognition happens at levels deeper than deliberate thought.
+The same brain that does your thinking, does your feeling and sensing too.

+New concepts clicking into place cause your brain to release signaling chemicals to reinforce the new connections.
+If lots of new connections are being made at once, it can feel like a rush and overwhelming at the same time.

 Always listen to your body and take care of yourself first.
 You can pause anytime and return to this material later.

+If at any point you feel overwhelmed, [click here](/mirror/backside/).

 ## The Larger Pattern